Mimieam/AsciiUI/README.md

 # AsciiUI
-A responsive retro UI to power TS3
+A retro UI to power Ts3

 - go from Text to Interactive UI
 - priorities: